 The 'Stock Transfer' upload workflow permits the capturing of either a secondary sale or a stock transfer.
 A secondary sale is the sale of shares from one stockholder to a third party (or third parties), which is not in connection to a company's acquisition.
 A stock transfer involves switching the owner of stock from one person/entity to another person/entity.
 In other words, secondary sales involve cash, and transfers don't.

-This stock transfer generative workflow is intended to handle "permitted" transfers, which do not require compliance with any right of first refusal or co-sale rights and/or related agreements.
-Typically, these types of permitted transfers include transfers from an individual to his/her family trust or transfers from one investment fund to another affiliated fund(s).
+The generative Stock Transfer workflow is intended to handle "permitted" transfers, which do not require compliance with any right of first refusal or co-sale rights and/or related agreements.
+Typically, these types of permitted transactions include transfers from an individual to his/her family trust or transfers from one investment fund to another affiliated fund(s).
 In such cases, the transfers are without payment.

 You’ll find the “Stock Transfer or Secondary Sale” workflow under the “Equity” section of workflows.
-You'll want to select either the "Upload" version of the workflow, if the transfer or secondary sale occurred outside of Shoobx, or "Transfer" if you'd like Shoobx to lead you through transferring shares from one individual/entity to another individual/entity.
+You'll want to select either the "Upload" version of the workflow, if the transfer or secondary sale occurred outside of the platform and you already have signed documents in hand, or "Transfer" if you'd like Shoobx to lead you through transferring shares from one individual/entity to another individual/entity.

-Start by defining the transfer(s), which will require you to press the "Add Transfer."
-Then enter the name of the person who's transferring shares and select the stock certificate associated with the shares.
+Start by defining the transfer(s), by clicking "Add Transfer."
+Then, enter the name of the person who's transferring shares and select the stock certificate associated with the shares.
 Next, enter the name of the person to whom the equity is being transferred and the number of shares.
 Please note that you can enter several transferees on this screen.

 Enter Transfer Agreement Language

 The Stock Transfer Agreement, Stock Power Agreement, and Common Stock Certificate will be generated by Shoobx, which you can review at the Checkpoint.
-There will be an opportunity for you to send to counsel.
+There will also be an opportunity for you to send the documents for legal review.

-The transferor, transferee, and company representative will sign documents.
-If the transferor and recipient of the transfer are the same person (perhaps an individual transferring shares to their entity), you will want to have them clearly review the steps in this process when accepting the documents.
+If you've used the generative path to complete your transaction, the transferor, transferee, and company representative will all sign documents.
 Once signed, all documents will be automatically added to the data room, and the stock ledger and cap table will be adjusted accordingly.